steverhall/SonosPhone/README.md

 # Commands

-I wanted the UI to be simple, so buttons 1-8 correspond to Sonos favorites.
-I just create a Favorite in Sonos and name it Fav1, Fav2, ..., Fav8.
-This way, you can change the associated music very easily.
+I wanted the UI to be simple, so numbers 1-99 correspond to Sonos favorites and playlists.
+By editing each favorite/playlist name to have the pattern [XX] in their title, these can be referenced through the phone.
+(Ex: "Jazz Standards [1]" is triggered by just pressing the "1" key.
 No coding or configuration file to edit.
 Just edit the Favorite in the Sonos app itself.
 Favorites can be anything, a song, an album, a playlist, or even a link to a radio station in one of the Sonos services.

-The key-combo 9 + [1-8] corresponds to Sonos Playlists.
-Again, these use a naming convention of Playlist1, Playlist2, ..., Playlist8.
-So that gives me 16 presets that are very easy to access.

 The other key commands I have wired up, including '**' for volume up, '*#' for volume down, and '*7' for shuffle.